5mehulhelp5/27estore/app/code/WeSupply/Toolbox/README.md

 ###Release Notes

+Version 1.12.8, March 18, 2024
+-Fixed an issue that would prevent the connection between WeSupply and Magento from being made properly on Magento Commerce instances with website restrictions enabled.
+-Fixed an issue that would prevent product dimensions, such as weight from being imported into WeSupply correctly, when configured in the Toolbox module.
+-Optimized the image fetch process, ensuring the extension now fetches the Small Image from Magento, as opposed to the Base Image, which is larger.
+-Fixed an issue that, in some cases, prevented specific attribute types from being exported from Magento for use in WeSupply via Toolbox options.
+-Fixed a bug related to permissions/ACL that would prevent the extension's settings from being accessed unless the user had an admin role.
+-Updated Magento Admin comments and setting descriptions around options that require a Domain Alias for increased clarity.
+-Confirmed compatibility with the latest 2.4.6-p4, 2.4.5-p6 and 2.4.4-p7 versions.

 Version 1.12.7, September 6, 2023
 -New Feature: Improved the logging process to ensure enough debug information is written into the wesupply.log file when an error occurs during the order import/update process.
 -Fixed an error that would sometimes be thrown when using specific payment methods that capture orders after authorization.